Cfee2000/twilio-proxy-admin-app/README.md

 The links and buttons in the app will self-direct you to where you want to go

+## Creating Services, Sessions, and Participants

+The app will facilitate the ability for you to create Services, Sessions, and Participants via modal windows on their respective pages.

+#### PII
+Note that when creating a new Participant, the "Friendly Name" you provide in the modal window should not include a participants real name.
+See https://www.twilio.com/docs/proxy/api/participant#create-a-participant-resource and https://www.twilio.com/docs/glossary/what-is-personally-identifiable-information-pii#pii-fields.

 ## Authors

 * **Chris Feehan** - [Twilio]